thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 randomization.

 Both manufacturer-assigned device serial numbers and EUI-48 or EUI-64 values can expose stable identifiers to certificate recipients.
-TLS 1.3 encrypts certificates during the handshake, but the peer still learns the identifier.
+TLS 1.3 better protects client certificates against passive observers than earlier TLS versions because the client certificate is encrypted and sent only after the server certificate has been received and validated.
+The authenticated peer, however, still learns the identifier.
 An EUI-48 or EUI-64 can reveal organizational allocation information and can enable correlation across networks or application contexts.
 A stable device serial number has similar correlation risks.
 Environments that are concerned about such traffic analysis